- Your Government

 The Arizona Department of Transportation is responsible for Interstate Highway and State Route snow removal.
 The City of Flagstaff, likewise, is responsible for all roads within the city limits that fall within their jurisdiction.
 Coconino County plows all roads that are outside of the city limits and not part of the state system, which fall within the County's jurisdiction.

-Coconino County has adopted Ordinance 2017-11, which prohibits parking on County roadways between November 1 and April 1.
+In November 2022 Coconino County adopted Ordinance 2022-06, which prohibits parking on County roadways between November 1 and April 1.
 All motor vehicles should be kept clear of the streets to expedite snow removal operations and to prevent damage to county snowplows or private vehicles.
 Any motor vehicle parked in a manner that presents an obstacle to efficient snow removal operations may be cited by the Sheriff's Department and may be towed away and stored at the owner's expense.

 For questions about snow removal operations and related road conditions, please contact the following: